sjfitz/VelodromeModel/README.md

 Requires Matlab r2019b or later.

+Corresponding article (accepted manuscript):

-The basis of this work is in an accepted manuscript:  Fitzgerald S, Kelso R, Grimshaw P, Warr A (2021) 'Impact of transition curve design on the accuracy of velodrome models', _Sports Engineering_.
+Fitzgerald S., Kelso R., Grimshaw P., Warr A. (2021) 'Impact of transition curve design on the accuracy of velodrome models', _Sports Engineering_.

 The file `Velodome_Example.m` is provided to show the basic usage of this function.
 Shown below is the result with _L<sub>L</sub>_&nbsp;=&nbsp;250&nbsp;m, _Y_&nbsp;=&nbsp;23&nbsp;m, _R_&nbsp;=&nbsp;22&nbsp;m, and _n_&nbsp;=&nbsp;'sine'.
 ![Typical Results](Images/TypicalResults.png)